yididiel7/gitmydocs/README.md

 ### Git

-Frist, create a working directory for you github projects.
+First, you need to create a working directory for your GitHub projects.

 ### Create TWO directories DIRECTORY1 && DIRECTORY2
 ```